Chart Color Schemes

 Bowden demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

 Bowden's educational attainment significantly exceeds broader benchmarks.
-52.6% of residents aged 15 and above hold university qualifications, compared to 25.7% in South Australia (SA) and 28.8% in the SA3 area.
-This high level of educational attainment positions the area favourably for knowledge-based opportunities.
-Bachelor degrees are the most prevalent at 35.0%, followed by postgraduate qualifications at 13.9% and graduate diplomas at 3.7%.
+Among residents aged 15 and above, 52.6% hold university qualifications, compared to 25.7% in South Australia (SA) and 28.8% in the SA3 area.
+This gives Bowden a strong position for knowledge-based opportunities.
+Bachelor degrees are the most common at 35.0%, followed by postgraduate qualifications at 13.9% and graduate diplomas at 3.7%.

-Vocational pathways account for 24.5% of qualifications among those aged 15 and above, with advanced diplomas at 11.0% and certificates at 13.5%.
-Educational participation is notably high in Bowden, with 29.4% of residents currently enrolled in formal education.
+Vocational pathways account for 24.5% of qualifications among those aged 15 and above – advanced diplomas at 11.0% and certificates at 13.5%.
+Educational participation is notably high, with 29.4% of residents currently enrolled in formal education.
 This includes 17.8% in tertiary education, 4.5% in primary education, and 2.6% pursuing secondary education.
-Educational facilities appear to be located outside the immediate catchment boundaries, requiring families to access schools in neighboring areas.

 Frequently Asked Questions - Education